opensearch-project/project-website/_authors/aoguan.markdown

 photo: '/assets/media/authors/aoguan.jpeg'
 ---

-**Aozixuan, Priscilla, Guan** is a Software Engineer at Amazon Web Services, working on the OpenSearch project.
+**Aozixuan Guan** is a Software Engineer at Amazon Web Services working on the OpenSearch Project.